Anna Etheridge: After the war

 Etheridge's service ended with the Fifth Michigan in Detroit on July 1, 1865.
 Like so many women who served, Etheridge was never paid for her service.
-After the war, she married Civil War veteran Charles Hooks and worked in the United States Treasury Department, eventually receiving a monthly pension of $25 for her unpaid military service.
-Etheridge was honored with the Kearny Cross for her bravery in service.
+After the war, she married Civil War veteran Charles Hooks and worked in the United States Treasury Department, eventually receiving a monthly pension of $25 for her unpaid military service, notwithstanding her Sgt's pay during the war Etheridge was honored with the Kearny Cross for her bravery in service.
 She died January 23, 1913, and was buried with veteran's honors in Arlington National Cemetery.

 Legacy

 Gentle Annie: The True Story of a Civil War Nurse, written by Mary Francis Shura, is a fictionalized biography of Anna Etheridge.